a7arora/computer-adaptive-mastery-quiz/README.md

 When students test themselves — especially with feedback — they retain more, close knowledge gaps, and better transfer knowledge to new contexts.

-StarQuiz builds in immediate feedback with explanations after every question, reinforcing learning via active recall and self-explanation.
+Ascend Quiz builds in immediate feedback with explanations after every question, reinforcing learning via active recall and self-explanation.

 🧠 How It Works